Three weeks!

 1. Training Your “AI Chatpet”: The 201 Management Level

-Many people treat AI like a magic wand, but the sources suggest a better metaphor: treat it like a “capable but inexperienced intern” or a talented “chatpet”.
+Many people treat AI like a magic wand, but the sources suggest a better metaphor: treat it like a “capable but inexperienced intern” or otherwise a perhaps talented but quite ignorant “chatpet”?

 Most organizations fail because they stay at “Level 101″—basic prompting—and fall into the “crater of disappointment” when the AI gives generic or wrong answers.
 To succeed, you must move to Level 201: Applied Judgment.
 This involves: